Bounded projections to the $\mathcal{Z}$-factor graph: Introduction

 \subsection{Acknowledgements}

 First, we thank Derrick Wigglesworth who started this project with us and with whom we had many useful and deep conversations.
 We would also like to thank Chris Cashen, Matthew Haulmark, Camille Horbez, Chris Hruska, and Yo'av Rieck for answering questions related to their work and for discussions pertaining to this work.
+We also thank the referees for their careful readings and feedback.